 If you aren’t able to meet with us in person, the entire bail bond process can be handled via phone, fax or email.
 Situations like this can be stressful enough, and it’s our goal to make the process as stress-free for you as possible.

-The Cost of a Bail Bond in Santa Barbara
+Paying for a Bail Bond in Santa Barbara

-In California, the cost of a bail bond is set at 10% of the total bail amount.
-So, if the total amount of bail is $15,000, then the cost of a bail bond will be $1,500.
 We accept a variety of payment options, which include major debit/credit cards (Visa, Master Card, American Express and Discover) as well as cash, check (both business and personal checks are accepted), money order, bank account transfer and money wire.

 If you would like to finance your bail bond, we have a variety of flexible payment plans that are designed to fit most any budget.
 Whether you choose to pay the cost of a bail bond outright, or finance it, we never include any additional fees, charges or interest.